CryptoSpaceStudios/REToolbox/content/faq.md

 - title: Do you have a discord?
   answer: No.

+- title: Are you on Social Media
+  answer: check the social icons in the footer of the page

 - title: Is there any support?
   answer: Send a request through the [Contact](/contact) page